Want to know more? — Subscribe

 When to Use Rapid Application Development Methodology

 For sure, the RAD model is not applicable to every project and team.
 But in some cases, it might be quite beneficial.
 So for the last point let’s discover in what cases the rapid application is helpful to be used:

 When You Can Reliably Test Your Prototypes

 Do you have the means to test your design prototypes by users who can give full feedback on the prototypes you make?
 If so, then rapid application development is a great model to follow.

 When You Have the Budget

-Compared to other development models, RAD is relatively inexpensive.
+Compared to other development models, rapid application development is relatively inexpensive.
 There are always outlying instances, though.

 When You Need a Project Done Rapidly